 Acting on Concurrent Resolution No. 1, adopted by the First Legislature of the newest state in the union, a committee was appointed from that body and instructed to offer a prize of one hundred dollars for the best design submitted.
-Artists from all over the country entered the competition, but the unanimous winner was young Emma Edwards, who became the first and only woman to design the Great Seal of a nephew, Darell B. Edwards, a distinguished Oakland attorney.
-Ralph Edwards of "This is Your Life," also a nephew, shows a valid artistic strain flourished in the Edwards family.
-Mrs. Green died in Boise January 6, 1942.
-She was buried beside her husband
+Artists from all over the country entered the competition, but the unanimous winner was young Emma Edwards, who became the first and only woman to design the Great Seal of a State.

-State.
 She was handed the honorarium by Governor Norman B. Willey on March 5, 1891.

 The state flag also carries the seal centered on a deep blue background.